-Lauren Collier, Associate AIA, Department Manager, VDC Global Initiatives and Senior Associate at SSOE Group, recently authored an article in New Equipment Digest where she explains that Advance Work Packaging (AWP), an industry response to a reduction in resources and the overall cost and capital of projects, is built on the premise that aligning engineering and procurement packages results in more efficient productivity.
-She notes that by creating these packages to deliver work industrial projects can be delivered at higher quality, even faster, and with less cost.
-Here are details on advantages, key solutions to challenges, and insights for today’s leaders.
+Lauren Collier, Associate AIA, Department Manager, VDC Global Initiatives and Senior Associate at SSOE Group, recently authored an article in New Equipment Digest where she explains that Advanced Work Packaging (AWP)—an industry response to a reduction in resources and the overall cost and capital of projects—is built on the premise that aligning engineering and procurement packages results in more efficient productivity.
+She notes that by creating these packages to deliver work, industrial projects can be delivered at a higher quality, faster, and with less cost.
 Read more

 TOLEDO, Ohio, January 30, 2019 – SSOE Group (www.ssoe.com), a global project delivery firm for architecture, engineering, and construction management, is proud to announce that it has been ranked fifth by Engineering News-Record (ENR) in their 2018 Top International Semiconductor Design Firm rankings.
 The rankings were released in the December edition of ENR’s Top Global Sourcebook and are based on revenue.
 SSOE was ranked the #2 Top Semiconductor Design Firm in the U.S. by ENR in a previous issue.
 Read more

 TOLEDO, Ohio, January 8, 2018 – SSOE Group (www.ssoe.com), a global project delivery firm for architecture, engineering, and construction management, is proud to announce that they have been selected to provide architectural and engineering services for four new elementary schools as part of the Fremont City Schools district rebuild project in partnership with Munger Munger + Associates Architects Inc. Read more